funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False`

 .. warning::
-    This will disable all other form of test, will validate the syntax of a given test subject, and output its results in plain format into :code:`output/domains/{VALID,INVALID}/list`
+    This will disable all other forms of test, will validate the syntax of a given test subject, and output its results in plain format into :code:`output/domains/{VALID,INVALID}/list`

 :code:`-t "something"` | :code:`--timeout "something"`